Measurement-induced entanglement in noisy 2D random circuits: distribution of stabilizer generators

 This distribution omits the small-size correction for $\ell <\ell_0$ and the small spatial non-uniformity of the spatial distribution of stabilizer generators, which do not alter the predicted scaling.

 At $t_{\rm peak}$, where $S_{\rm op}$ reaches its maximum value, in the numerical regimes we studied, we observe that the average density of stabilizer generators satisfies $\langle M \rangle / N \approx 1$, since noise has not yet accumulated significantly within the finite time $t_{\rm peak}$.
-Then the expected operator entanglement at the peak $S_\mathrm{op}^\mathrm{max}$ from \cref{eq:string_ent} by summing the probabilities of stabilizer generators $g$ whose left endpoint lies in region $A$ (i.e., $x_l \le N_b/2$) and whose right endpoint $x_r$ lies in region $B$ (i.e., $x_r > N_b/2$).
+Then, using \cref{eq:string_ent}, the expected peak operator entanglement $S_\mathrm{op}^\mathrm{max}$ can be obtained by summing the probabilities of stabilizer generators $g$ whose left endpoint lies in region $A$ (i.e., $x_l \le N_b/2$) and whose right endpoint $x_r$ lies in region $B$ (i.e., $x_r > N_b/2$).
 Summing over all lattice sites in region $A$ then yields the following expression for $S_\mathrm{op}^{\rm max}$

 where we used the fact that $\gamma_{p,T}^{\rm len} \ll 1$ for $p\ll 1$ in the last step [cf.~\cref{fig4}(d)].
 The predicted behavior, $S_\mathrm{op}^{\rm max} \approx T/(\eta p)$, exhibits good quantitative agreement with the numerical observations presented in \cref{fig3}.